 So, in May of that year, that is what he did.

 “I felt better than I’d felt in a long time,” said Diener.
 Unfortunately, things got worse.
 After an unrelated shoulder surgery, he did not recover as well.
 He got sick and took three rounds of antibiotics before a CT scan was ordered.

 It turns out that the staff had left two sponges inside of him during his 2014 surgery.
 One had attached to his colon and the other was pressing on his diaphragm.
 When Dr. John Mellinger, General Surgery Chair at SIU Medicine, was asked how often things like this occur, he said, “It’s not common, but it’s certainly more common than any of us would like.”

 Unfortunately, mistakes like this do happen.
 Do you know what to do if you have been the victim of a surgical mistake?

-When you need a Philadelphia surgical malpractice attorney, turn to the Weitz Firm.
+When you need a Philadelphia surgical malpractice attorney, turn to The Weitz Firm, LLC.
 They will work to ensure that you are compensated for all of your incident-related expenses.

 We know that medical mistakes are the third leading cause of death in the United States, behind only heart disease and cancer.
 Some estimates say that medical errors kill as many as 440,000 people in this country annually.